Thant-alt/1800_202210_TeamBBY24/README.md

 This browser based web application to ...
 * Hi my name is Thant.
 I am excited for this project because I think it would be fun.
 * Hi.
 My name is Sarvenaz.
 I`m excited to be here!
 Let`s make history!
+* Hi.
+I have to resolve this conflict today.

 - Hi my name is Tushar and i am excited to this stuff.
 -hi this is my secound line